Lesterpaintstheworld/terminal-velocity/characters/human_characters/marcus_reynolds/interaction_scripts.md

-# Interaction Script: Will be modified to reflect changes in Marcus's interactions and development arc.
+# Interaction Script: Updated to reflect Marcus's evolving perspective on ethical responsibility and community impact.